-FOOD in Classroom: Depending on the infectious disease transmission risk and hospital policies, eating or drinking in the classroom may not be permitted.
+FOOD in Classroom: Depending on the hospital policies, eating or drinking in the classroom is generally permitted.
 There is a small refrigerator and microwave oven in the classroom that is available for student use.
 Students are responsible for cleaning and disinfecting the food station area each day and removing all old food from the refrigerator.
 All food and beverage privileges will be revoked if classroom furnishings are soiled or damaged due to food or beverages and/or educators must clean up after class.